usaid-cs/yesterday-i-learned/random.md

 1. [The Ivory Coast](https://en.wikipedia.org/wiki/Ivory_Coast) is a country in west Africa.
 1. Faster RAM can be used in slower slots (provided that the type is the same).
 1. DDR4 RAM is not backwards compatible with DDR3 slots.
-1. "Baguettes" can translate to chopsticks.
+1. *Baguettes* can translate to chopsticks.
 So, baguettes might just mean tiny sticks (bâton being the big stick).
 Interestingly, [it is the dough, not the shape](https://en.wikipedia.org/wiki/Baguette), that is defined in French law.
 1. Charisma is essentially the ability to tell good stories.
 1. "Never let an animal see you as 'the path of least resistance.'" - /u/Quinn_tEskimo's grandpa
 1. Quirrell stuttered because he was tormented by the back of his head.